Let there be Light (HDR Vertorama)

 This is the kind of processing where opinions are divided.
 What’s your take on this?
 Do you think that this type of ‘manipulation’ is Ok?

-Read my recipes for Taking Interior HDR Vertorama Shots, Taking HDR Vertorama Shots with a Tripod, and Creating HDR Panoramas and Vertoramas to learn how you can produce images like this one too.
+Also read my free recipes for Taking Interior HDR Vertorama Shots, Taking HDR Vertorama Shots with a Tripod, and Creating HDR Panoramas and Vertoramas to learn how you can produce images like this one too.

 How it was shot